USAyub-cell/Project-APEX-WARRANTY-Aftersales-Analytics/README.md

 **Primary tools:** Excel, PostgreSQL/SQL, Power BI, Power Query, DAX
 **Portfolio purpose:** Demonstrate how an Aftersales Warranty Audit / Analytics function can use governed data to plan audits, analyse warranty cost risk, monitor retailer performance, communicate executive insight, and drive structured improvement.

 > **Important:** This project is 100% synthetic.
-It does not contain confidential company's, retailer, customer, vehicle or warranty data.
+It does not contain confidential company, retailer, customer, vehicle or warranty data.
 Automotive brand names are used only as analytical labels in a fictional multi-brand dataset.

 ## Business problem